Caproni Ca.90: Design and development

 The Caproni Ca.90 was a six-engined inverted sesquiplane designed for use as a heavy bomber.
-In terms of its construction, the Ca.90 was primarily composed of steel tubing, which possessed greater strength and elasticity than either aluminium or duralumin, while the main joints were machined from billets of chrome-nickel steel.
+In terms of its construction, the plane was primarily composed of steel tubing, which possessed greater strength and elasticity than either aluminium or duralumin, while the main joints were machined from billets of chrome-nickel steel.
 The majority of the fuselage and the wings were covered with a simplistic doped fabric; however, the forward portion had corrugated duralumin sheeting instead.
 Extensive testing of all elements of the aircraft was carried out at the experimental department of the Polytechnic University of Milan.

 The aircraft had a large square-section fuselage that was suspended from the lower wing as well as forming a portion of its central section.
 The bow was outfitted with a turret that was armed with a machine gun; directly behind the turret was a sizable fuel tank, above which was the flight deck from where the pilot flew the aircraft.
-Aft of this compartment were several more fuel tanks and the bomb bay..
+Aft of this compartment were several more fuel tanks and the bomb bay.
 The bombracks were capable of carrying various sizes (800 kg, 500 kg, 250 kg, and 100 kg) of bombs for a total of 8,000 kg of explosives over a normal mission range.
-Towards the rear of the fuselage were additional defensive positions which were intended to provide heavy fire across all directions, a total of seven machine guns were normally equipped.
+Towards the rear of the fuselage were additional defensive positions which were intended to provide heavy fire across all directions.
+A total of seven machine guns were normally equipped.

-The Ca.90 was powered by an arrangement of six Isotta Fraschini Asso 1000 water-cooled W-18 piston engines.
-Specifically, it two tandem pairs of engines mounted above the lower wing, each pair driving a four-bladed pusher and a two-bladed tractor propeller, while the final pair of engines was mounted above the fuselage.
-The Asso 1000 engines were amongst the powerful available at that time; though they achieved only a moderate power-to-weight ratio, they were relatively fuel-efficient.
+The Ca.90 was powered by an arrangement of six Isotta Fraschini Asso 1000 W-18 piston engines.
+Specifically, it had two tandem pairs of engines mounted above the lower wing, each pair driving a four-bladed pusher and a two-bladed tractor propeller, while the final pair of engines was mounted above the fuselage.
+The Asso 1000 engines were among the most powerful available at that time; though they achieved only a moderate power-to-weight ratio, they were relatively fuel-efficient.
 They were water-cooled, and the pilot could control the air flow to the radiators to regulate them.
 Copious amounts of fuel were stored in both the wings and fuselage.
 Caproni stated that an excessive number of engines undermined both simplicity and safety by increasing control difficulties.
 During the flight test programme, it was speculated that future engines capable of generating up to 2,000 hp would permit the number fitted to the Ca.90 to be reduced to as few as three.

 The wings of the Ca.90 were particularly large for the era.
 A monoplane tail unit was used, which was fitted with balanced control surfaces.
 The rudder's balanced surface also performed mid-flight corrections for the vertical fin.
 The aircraft was outfitted with a relatively wide-track undercarriage, which facilitated movements across rough terrain.
 It comprised two independent pairs of large wheels mounted on ball bearings and furnished with oleo-rubber type springs.
-A tail wheel was also present, being fitted underneath the rear terminal member of the fuselage.
+A tail wheel was also present, fitted underneath the rear terminal member of the fuselage.